Amtrak crews express concerns about training on new route where train derailed

 “Amtrak engineers and conductors comply with federal requirements related to both certification for the roles that they hold and qualifications for the territories over which they perform service,” said Amtrak spokeswoman Christina Leeds in an email “Employees are encouraged to express safety concerns at any time.”

-Engineers who drive the trains and conductors who manage and supervise the trips typically rely on signs and a timetable that document the route.
+Engineers who operate the trains from the locomotive and conductors who often manage and supervise the trips from other parts of the train typically rely on signs and a timetable that document the route.

 Crew members can follow that information to keep on track, but current and former industry workers say familiarization is critical to enhancing the safety of the trip.